Shot noise as a diagnostic in the $\nu=2/3$ fractional quantum Hall edge zoo: The noisy QPC plateau

-Here, we show how $e^2/3h$ QPC conductance plateau (experimentally discovered in Ref.\ \cite{Mahalu2009} following an earlier theoretical work in Ref.\ \cite{Sabo2017}) can appear both in the coherent and equilibrated regimes.
-We compute the shot noise at this plateau and show that different inequalities hold among the autocorrelations and crosscorrelation for different models.
+Here, we show how $e^2/3h$ QPC conductance plateau (experimentally discovered in Ref.\ \onlinecite{Mahalu2009}, following earlier theoretical works in Refs.\ \onlinecite{Sabo2017,Park2021}) can appear both in the unequilibrated (only the stochastic scenario) and equilibrated regimes.
+We compute the shot noise at this plateau and show that different inequalities hold among the autocorrelations and crosscorrelation for the different scenarios.